 Please welcome my guest author today, Sivan Hong!
 She is the author and illustrator of the Super Fun Day Book series.

-We interviewed her on her neurodiverse picture book series on Multicultural Children’s Book Day Instagram Live series.
+We interviewed her on her neurodiverse picture book series on our Multicultural Children’s Book Day Instagram Live series.
 Her books are wonderful conversation starters to discuss children with neurodiversity.
 Additionally, her picture books normalize neurodiverse children.

 Emily D. and the Fearful First Day by Sivan Hong